TaylorOD/Professional_Technical_Interviewee/10_jeff_miller/show_notes.md

 - LinkedIn: https://www.linkedin.com/in/jeffmiller00/

 If you enjoyed the show please subscribe, thumbs up, and share the show.
-Episodes released on the first and third Thursday of each month.
+Episodes released on the first four Thursday's of each month.

-### Host: Taylor Dorsett
+### Host: Taylor Owen Dorsett
 - Email: dorsetttaylordev@gmail.com
 - Twitter: @yodorsett
 - LinkedIn: https://www.linkedin.com/in/taylordorsett/